treeverse/lakeFS/docs/reference/security/sts-login.md

 ```

-- `auth.authentication_api.endpoint` `(string: https://external.authentication-service/api/v1)` - URL to external Authentication Service described at [authentication.yml](https://github.com/treeverse/lakeFS/blob/master/api/authentication.yml)
+The endpoint value should point to the external Authentication Service described at [authentication.yml](https://github.com/treeverse/lakeFS/blob/master/api/authentication.yml).

-Ensure you replace <url-to-remote-authenticator-endpoint> with the actual URL of your Authentication Service.
+Make sure to replace <url-to-remote-authenticator-endpoint> with the actual URL of your Authentication Service.

-### Sample implementation to generate the code, redirect_uri and state
+### Sample implementation to generate the code, redirect_uri, and state

-The following code snippet demonstrates how to generate the code, redirect_uri and state values that are required to initiate a new client session using the STS login feature.
+The following code snippet demonstrates how to generate the values that are required to initiate a new client session using the STS login feature.

+{: .note}
-replace `<Your-auth-client-id>` with your auth client id and `<path-to-your-idp-authorize>` with the path to your IdP authorize endpoint.
+> Replace `<your-authorize-endpoint>` with the path to your IdP authorize endpoint.
-e.g in case of Auth0, the authorize endpoint is `https://<your-auth0-domain>/authorize` in case of entra the authorize endpoint is `https://<your-entra-domain>/oauth2/v2.0/authorize`
+> *Examples:*
+> Auth0: The authorize endpoint will be `https://<your-auth0-domain>/authorize`
+> Entra ID: The authorize endpoint will be `https://<your-entra-domain>/oauth2/v2.0/authorize`

 ```javascript
 import crypto from 'crypto';